Retford Town Hall: The current town hall

+Internally, the principal rooms were the council chamber (fronting the Market Square and measuring 40 ft by 23 ft) and the ballroom (to the south, measuring 90 ft by 40 ft), both on the first floor and accessed by a double staircase.
+Immediately to the east of the council chamber was the mayor's parlour.
+At the rear of the ballroom, a residence was provided for the hall-keeper, and there was also a kitchen "fitted up with a Leamington range, capable of cooking a first-class dinner for 500 people".
+Below the ballroom was a poultry market, and additional buildings were also provided to the south for the corn exchange and shambles.

 This design was controversial.
 The local press described the building as 'handsome and commodious' and 'replete with convenience' But the design was used as an example of the sometimes unsatisfactory results of architectural competitions by Building News (October 1867) and the facade compared unfavourably with a design submitted by Godwin & Crisp.
 Pevsner criticised the design saying it was "without any of the Victorian qualities we appreciate today: a bad mansard roof and a bad lantern".

-The building continued to serve as a meeting place for Retford Borough Council for much of the 20th century but ceased to be used for council meetings when the enlarged Bassetlaw District Council was formed in 1974 and a new Bassetlaw town hall was built in Worksop.
-It is still used for concerts, wedding receptions and other events.
+The building continued to serve as a meeting place for Retford Borough Council for much of the 20th century.
+When the enlarged Bassetlaw District Council was formed in 1974 it established its main offices in Worksop, but continues to use the town halls in both Retford and Worksop for meetings.
+It is also used for concerts, wedding receptions and other events.
 The original design has been altered over the years.
-A Mayor's Parlour was opened in 1935.
+A new Mayor's Parlour was opened on the ground floor in 1935, replacing a pair of offices at the front of the building.
 In about 1980 the first floor was expanded into the 'Old Bank' building next door, which had been bought by Retford Borough Council in 1926 and was being used as municipal offices.
-The bells were replaced in 1901.
+The bells were replaced in 1901, and the following year a new clock was installed by John Smith of Derby.
 The Courthouse was replaced in the 1930s.
 The Shambles and Corn Exchange were demolished in the 1980s.